Electricity efficient at home

 - Most electrical appliances continue to draw small amounts of power when switched off.
 75% of the electricity used for home electronics is consumed while the appliances are turned off.
 Unplug the appliance when not in use.

 - Switch off your computer if not in use for the next two hours.

 - Unplug seldom-used appliances, e.g. an extra fridge or freezer in the garage.

 - Unplug your chargers/transformers when not in use.

 - Buy appliances with an ‘energy efficient’ label or rating.
 The government is introducing a standardised energy-efficiency labelling system, for comparative rating purposes.
 An ‘A’ rating is the most energy efficient, while a ‘G’ rating is the least efficient.
-Products with the American ENERGY STAR label are also energy efficient (e.g. computers and monitors, provided that the power management features are activated).
+Products such as computers and monitors, provided that the power management features are activated, are also energy efficient.

 - Replace old appliances with new ones.
 The savings in electricity costs will more than make up for the replacement costs.